vinliao/x/learn-linux-site/src/learn/files.md

 Typing `man some_command_name` will give you the instruction manual for some_command_name

 Task: list all the hidden files in your home directory.
-Reading the instruction manual for `ls` might help.
+Reading the output of `man ls` might help.

 ## Some folder creation action, baby
 Not only the terminal can be used to jump folders, it can create one.